KnightJR8413/IoTBay/readme.md

     * POST /payments: inserts payment information into database

 2. GET
-    * GET /user-details: get the users deatils
+    * GET /user-details: get the users details
     * GET /user-logs: gets the login and logout logs for a user
     * GET /check-session: checks if a user is logged in
     * GET /admin/users: get a list of all non admin users
-    * GET /admin/users/:id: get specific user informatuon
+    * GET /admin/users/:id: get specific user information
     * GET /products: gets all products
     * GET /product/:id: get single product
     * GET /cart: get cart